proxmox/proxmox-backup/docs/installation.rst

   # apt-get update
   # apt-get install proxmox-backup

-This installs all required packages, the Proxmox kernel with ZFS_ support, and a set of commonly useful packages.
+This will install all required packages, the Proxmox kernel with ZFS_ support, and a set of common and useful packages.

-Installing on top of an existing Debian_ installation looks easy, but it presumes that you have correctly installed the base system, and you know how you want to configure and use the local storage.
-Network configuration is also completely up to you.
+Installing `Proxmox Backup`_ on top of an existing Debian_ installation looks easy, but it presumes that the base system and local storage has been set up correctly.

-In general, this is not trivial, especially when you use LVM_ or ZFS_.
+In general this is not trivial, especially when LVM_ or ZFS_ is used.

+The network configuration is completely up to you as well.

 Install Proxmox Backup server on `Proxmox VE`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~